-This requires additional information to be passed with the Login ORB and shall be encoded absolutely in the password field.
+-This requires additional information to be passed with the Login ORB and shall be encoded absolutely in the password field if the field is large enough.
 The response information shall be appended to the end of the Login Response structure and shall be included in the length field of that structure.

-25.1 Negotiated Access Resumption Timeout
+21.1 Negotiated Access Resumption Timeout

-Initiators are not allowed to have permanent access to a service and targets are not allowed to give permanent access of a service.
+Initiatorsare not allowed to have permanent access to a service and targets are not allowed to give permanent access of a service.
 Initiators and targets negotiate for the maximum commonly supported access resumption timeout.
 Since the nature of the feature is to support transient link interruptions (in human terms), the specified maximum access resumption timeout is limited (arbitrarily) to 5 minutes.
 The supported maximum is implementation-dependent.